-Insurance companies hate water damage.
-It's expensive, isn't easy to repair, and happens often.
-The average water damage claim is $9,633, and it was the second most common claim reported.
-About 1 in every 50 homes file water damage claims each year.
+Water damage is expensive, difficult to repair, and happens often -- representing a third of all homeowners claims.
+The average water damage claim costs $10,234 to fix and is the second most common claim on a home insurance policy.
+Every year, 1 in 50 homes file a water damage claim.

 5 Main Types of Water Damage

-- Flooding - not covered in your standard homeowners policy, but can be purchased as a separate policy from NFIP or Private Flood Companies.
+- Flooding - your standard homeowners policy does not cover flooding, but you can buy a separate flood insurance policy from NFIP or through a private flood company.

-- Water Backup Coverage - not covered in your default home insurance policy, but can be added. (do not confuse with Water Overflow)
+- Water Backup Coverage - your standard home insurance policy does not include water backup coverage, but you can purchase it as an add-on -- do not confuse Water Backup with Water Overflow.

-- Storm-Related Water Damage - if the water enters from above ground level, this is usually covered by your standard homeowners policy.
+- Storm-Related Water Damage - if water enters your home from above ground level, the water damage is usually covered by your standard homeowners policy.

 1. A general and temporary condition of partial or complete inundation of 2 or more acres of normally dry land area OR of 2 or more properties (at least 1 of which is the policyholder's property) from one or more of the following: